DISCO: lower the material use and increase the energy-efficiency

 The CO2 footprint of the downstream separation technologies at FrieslandCampina, Corbion, Biota, Shell and Recell Group can be significantly lowered by using innovative technologies.
 Current production trains at these end-users produce a lot of material waste and use a lot of solvents (including water) which then must be purified or recovered.
 These purification and recovery steps in turn also use a lot of energy and materials.

-The motivation of the Downstream ISolation of high-value Components (DISCO) project is to improve this.
-We will evaluate current production trains and develop innovative production trains by using cutting edge, tailor-made technologies.
-The technologies used in these (new) production trains include nanofiltration (NF) membranes, electrodialysis (ED), ion exchange columns (IEX) and CO2 switch.
+The production trains of above mentioned end users are evaluated and innovative production trains were developed by using cutting edge, tailor-made technologies.
+The technologies used in these (new) production trains include:

 DISCO